elycruz/sjljs/README.md

 ```

 ##### sjl.hasMethod (method) :Boolean
-This function has been removed in sjljs-0.5.7.
+~~This function has been removed in sjljs-0.5.7.
-Use `sjl.issetAndOfType(obj[method], Function)` instead.
+Use `sjl.issetAndOfType(obj[method], Function)` instead.~~
+This functions been re-added officially as of sjljs-0.5.31.

 ##### sjl.camelCase(str {String}, ucaseFirst {Boolean|undefined}) :String
 Camel Cases a string;